Skip to Content

 Shows and Entertainment on the Disney Wish

-The Disney Wish offers three Broadway-style stage shows, including two that are brand-new.
+The Disney Wish offers three Broadway-style stage shows, including two brand-new shows to the Disney Cruise Line.
 Disney Seas the Adventure and the Little Mermaid are the two new shows, while Disney’s Aladdin has been seen on the Disney Fantasy.

 Like on the other ships, the shows typically play twice – once for each dining group.
 We were so impressed with the caliber of talent on the ship – all of the entertainers were excellent.
 Even after seeing the shows once before, I returned to see them on my second sailing.